UnforeseenOcean/Underwatch-neue/README.md

 March 06, 2017 - Title screen and font found and layout copied, filename: under.png

 March 13, 2017 - Updated credits (which will be reused in character info section)

+March 20, 2017 - Confirmed replication of documentations

+March 28, 2017 - Documents replicated

+April 04, 2017 - Almost all but core scripts replicated